MarianaCLages/LAPR2/docs/SprintD/US18/US18_As_an_Administrator_I_want_to_send_the_Covid-19_report_to_the_NHS_at_any_time.md

 ## 3.3.
 Class Diagram (CD)

-*Packages were use in order to simplify the flow of the program*
+*Packages were use in order to simplify the flow of the system*

 ![US18_CD](US018_CD.svg)